Stem0794/tab-manager/README.md

 - **Quick open**: Open all tabs in a category with a single click.
 - **Context menu**: Right‑click anywhere and choose "Save all open tabs to category" to archive your session.
 - **Optional auto-close**: After saving via the context menu you can choose to automatically close those tabs.
 - **Sync storage**: Categories are stored using Chrome's `storage.sync` so they can be shared between browsers signed into the same account.
+If the sync quota is exceeded the extension automatically falls back to local storage.
 - **Emoji icons**: Pick category icons using a simple built-in prompt.
 - **Dark mode & theme color**: Toggle a dark theme or choose a custom accent color from the header controls.